Updated October 29, 2023

 III.
 Examining Tier 1 Journalists: The Case of David Ornstein

 Tier 1 journalists are at the pinnacle of the football journalism world.
 These are the reporters who have established a reputation for accuracy, timeliness, and insider access.
-Their reports are often the first and most accurate source of breaking news in the world of football.
+Their reports are often the first and most accurate source of breaking news in the space of football.
 David Ornstein is a prime example of a Tier 1 journalist.

 A. Introduction to Tier 1 Journalists